 Ingredients

 These ingredients, used in just the right quantity will give you the most authentic and delicious tasting thai curry, bursting with flavour and that curry sauce, you’ll just want to eat it on it’s own.
+It's just as good as this Beef Steak Ramen Noodles I make in the slow cooker.

 How To Make